Table of Contents

 Deep cleaning a chain that has been lubricated with an oil based fluid and used involves:

 - Then washing it with/in a detergent.
 The detergent market is confusing.
-I have not tried to get past the surface.
 Some detergents are marketed for cleaning bike chains or greasy things or anything.
 Some are marketed as environmentally friendly.
 The methods include soaking, soaking and agitation, soaking and scrubbing any surface than can be reached with a scrubbing device.
-Some soaking is necessary to allow the detergent to contact the material to be cleaned off inward facing visible surfaces and visible on the edges of load bearing surfaces (edges of rollers and liink plate).
+Some soaking is necessary to allow the detergent to contact the material to be cleaned off inward facing visible surfaces and visible on the edges of load bearing surfaces (edges of rollers and link plate).
 Some advice cautions against soaking a chain in detergents that may chemically interact with the chain steel, causing “hydrogen embrittlement”.
 Some advisors recommend automotive or aviation detergents to remove oil from metal without damaging the metal.

 When a chain is immersed in detegent, it needs to be rinsed and dried before either solvents or lubricants are applied.
 A chain can be hung on a peg or a nail, in a dry place and left to dry.
 Users with the resources may blow compressed air through a chain.